High order recombination and an application to cubature on Wiener space

 \section{Introduction}

-In pricing and hedging financial derivatives as well as in assessing the risk inherent in complex systems we often have to find approximations to expectations of functionals of solutions to stochastic differential equations (SDE).
+In pricing and hedging financial derivatives, as well as in assessing the risk inherent in complex systems, we often have to find approximations to expectations of functionals of solutions to stochastic differential equations (SDE).
 We consider a Stratonovich stochastic differential equation

 defined by a family of smooth vector fields $V_{i}$ and driven by Brownian motion.
-It is well known that computing $P_{T-t}f:=E(f(\xi _{T-t,x}))$ corresponds to solving a parabolic partial differential equation (PDE).
+It is well known that computing $P_{T-t}f:=E(f(\xi_{T-t,x}))$ corresponds to solving a parabolic partial differential equation (PDE).
 High dimension and hypo-ellipticity are common obstacles that arise when one calculates these quantities numerically.
 When facing these obstacles some classical computational methods become unstable and/or intractable.

 There are many settings where one is interested in tracking the evolution of a measure over time in an effective numerical fashion.
 One example is the numerical approximation to the solution of a linear parabolic PDE.
-In this case one tracks the evolution of the heat kernel measure associated to the PDE.
-Another example is the filtering problem where one wishes to approximate the unnormalised conditional distribution of the signal, which is governed by a stochastic partial differential equation known as the Zakai equation.
+In this case, one tracks the evolution of the heat kernel measure associated to the PDE.
+Another example is the filtering problem where one wishes to approximate the unnormalized conditional distribution of the signal, which is governed by a stochastic partial differential equation known as the Zakai equation.

 An evolving measure can be viewed as a path in the space of measures.
-Thus, even if the underlying state space is finite dimensional, we potentially face an infinite dimensional problem.
-Particle approximations can in many cases provide good descriptions of evolving measures, see for example the survey articles \cite{Cr, CrDou1}.
+Thus, even if the underlying state space is finite dimensional, we potentially face an infinite-dimensional problem.
+Particle approximations can, in many cases, provide good descriptions of evolving measures (see, e.g., the survey articles \cite{Cr,CrDou1}).
 Higher order methods may allow us to take far fewer time steps than classical methods in the approximations.
-An example of a higher order particle method may be found in Kusuoka \cite {kusuoka3}.
-Although effective in practise (compare Ninomiya \cite{ninomiya} and Ninomiya, Victoir \cite{ninomiya-victoir}), these methods have the drawback that the number of particles can explode exponentially if the process is iterated and accuracy preserved, see for example Lyons, Victoir \cite{lyons}.
+An example of a~higher order particle method may be found in Kusuoka \cite{kusuoka3}.
+Although effective in practice (compare Ninomiya \cite{ninomiya} and Ninomiya and Victoir \cite{ninomiya-victoir}), these methods have the drawback that the number of particles can explode exponentially if the process is iterated and accuracy preserved (see, e.g., Lyons and Victoir \cite{lyons}).